 Watch Holiday Favorites– How the Grinch Stole Christmas and Charlie Brown Christmas are annual watches at least once along with Elf.
 You don’t have to do this during your regular instructional time, but they make a nice break or evening activity.

 Focus on Subjects Which Need to Keep the Momentum– like math and writing or perhaps there is a subject that you are beginning to lag in.
 Choose that one to continue for the month of December.
 Allow some of the other topics to take a break or relate them to another study.

-Taking a Holiday Break
+Take a Holiday Break from Homeschooling High School